bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 The joblauncher will depend on the job launcher on your system, common examples are mpiexec, srun and aprun.

-To run with multiple threads (MPI+OpenMP) the number of threads should be set to greater than 1.
-Typical values where performance may be improved over pure MPI are 2, 4, 6, and 8 threads, although this will depend on many things such as your machine, your calcultion type and your system of interest.
-The number of threads to be chosen so that it evenly divides the number of processes on a node, whilst ensuring that threads sharing memory are in the same NUMA region.
+To run with multiple threads (MPI+OpenMP) the number of threads should be set to a value greater than 1.
+Typical values where performance may be improved over pure a MPI job are 2, 4, 6, and 8 threads, although this will depend on many things such as your machine architecture, the type of calculation and your system size.
+As a general rule the number of threads per MPI process has to be chosen so that it evenly divides the number of MPI processes on a node, whilst ensuring that threads sharing memory are in the same NUMA region.
-The number of processes will need to be set so that the threads multiplied by the number of MPI processes gives the total number of cores requested.
+The total number of MPI processes will need to be set so that the number of threads per process multiplied by the number of MPI processes gives the total number of cores requested.